jinolacson/jino/README.md

 ## Hi :wave:

-### Whoami
+### Whoami 👋

-Hello! 👋 I'm a proactive developer, with more than ten years of expertise in full-stack and software development, I wield my expertise in prevalent languages such as JavaScript, Python, PHP, Java, Solidity, and cloud computing platform such as Amazon Web Services.
-I assist companies in achieving their objectives by crafting a diverse range of web and software applications.
-Plus, I'm not content with just that – I consistently advance my skills, staying abreast of the newest tech trends! 🚀
+With over a decade of experience, I specialize in full-stack development using JavaScript, Python, PHP, Java, Solidity, and AWS.
+I excel in crafting diverse web and software applications, from responsive interfaces to scalable backend systems.
+My proactive approach, coupled with a collaborative spirit, ensures seamless project delivery.
+Let's collaborate to turn your ideas into reality! 🚀